-This concentration offers students interested in a career in secondary education the option to devote part of their History MA to graduate cousrework that can be applied toward the requirements for licensure in the Commonwealth of Virginia.
+This concentration offers students interested in a career in secondary education the option to devote part of their History MA to graduate coursework that can be applied toward the requirements for licensure in the Commonwealth of Virginia.
 Students who have an interest in obtaining licensure to teach should meet with a pre-Education advisor in the College Of Education and Human Development at the beginning of their program to create a plan for completion of the required content-coursework prerequisites (Endorsements).
-You can view information here: https://cehd.gmu.edu/endorse/ or contact the Pre-Education Advising Coordinator at firstname.lastname@example.org.
-Students seeking licensure must also enroll in the Secondary Education Licensure Graduate Certificate program (E1-CERG-SELC), a state-approved educator preparation program.
+You can view information here: https://cehd.gmu.edu/endorse/ or contact the Pre-Education Advising Coordinator at email@example.com.
+Students seeking licensure must also enroll in the Secondary Education Licensure concentration in the Curriculum and Instruction Graduate Certificate program (E1-CERG-CRIM), a state-approved educator preparation program.
 Upon completion of the discipline-specific content competencies coursework; the MA in History, concentration in teaching; and the Secondary Education Licensure Graduate Certificate, students will be eligible for recommendation for an initial teaching license in Secondary Education History and Social Science.

 |HIST 610||The Study and Writing of History 1||3|

 Must be taken within the first 9 credits.

 |Select six courses in history, at least one course each from U.S., European, and world history||18|

 |EDCI 567||Teaching Social Studies in the Secondary School||3|